 LOUISIANA AND THE EUCHARIST

-    If you know of a new chapel opening in you area or if there is some way we can help you increase the number of adorers at your existing chapel, please let us know.
+Further down this page you will also see an attempt to list all the Adoration Chapels in Southern Louisiana known to the author that have the facilities to run 24 hours per day, 7 days per week.
+(If you know of a new chapel opening in your, area or if there is some way we can help you increase the number of adorers at your existing chapel, please let us know.)

 (To learn more about the three drops of blood, click on the image above.)

 (Click on image to see what is going on in New Orleans)